-This course will be delivered online (76% or more) using Type in synchronous or asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using an asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Monday, August 29th at 9 a.m.
+The course site will be available on or before Monday, January 22, 2018 at 9:00 a.m.